 First things first, drink plenty of water.
 Water helps to loosen mucus and relieve congestion.
 Additionally, many antihistamines that you take for your allergies have a drying effect.
 That helps dry out your sinuses, but it can also lead to dehydration.
 You can combat that by guzzling water.

 Rest is also helpful when you aren’t feeling your best.
 When it comes to a cold or flu, adequate rest means your body can dedicate more energy to boosting your immune system and fighting that virus.

 While rest won’t necessarily improve your allergy symptoms, it’s still important—especially since your allergies are probably preventing you from sleeping well at night.
 You deserve a nap.

 You’ve ruled out the cold, flu, and COVID-19.
 It’s your allergies that have you sniffling, snorting, and sneezing all over the place.
 So, what can you take to ease your symptoms and feel a little more like yourself?

-An antihistamine is your best bet.
+An antihistamine may be your best bet.
 Here’s why: When your body comes into contact with one of your allergy triggers, it produces histamine.
 Overproduction of histamine is what causes those dreadful allergy symptoms.

-That’s where an antihistamine comes in.
-It’s a medication that blocks the effect of histamine in your body.
+That’s where antihistamines come in: medication that blocks the effect of histamine in your body.
 They start working within 30 minutes, but it’s actually best to take them proactively.
-Take an antihistamine before your usual allergy season starts, and you’ll prevent the release of histamine to begin with.
+Start taking antihistamines before your usual allergy season starts, and you’ll prevent the release of histamine to begin with.
 Take that, allergies.

 Not sure what medications to get started with?
 We can help point you toward a personal, allergist-picked Pack.
 Simply tell us about the symptoms and seasons that bother you most, along with a little about your experience, and we'll get you the personalized Allergy Pack and ongoing care you need to achieve peak relief.